 Lancaster Avenue and adjacent streets in Ardmore feature a number of well-established boutiques, thrift shops, beauty salons, and hardware stores, as well as several car dealerships.
-A host of well-established bars and restaurants call this area home including Jack McShea’s, Nudy’s Cafe, Iron Hill Brewery, Tired Hands Brewing Company and Fermentaria, The Bercy, El Limon, and Ripplewood Whiskey & Craft.
+A host of well-established bars and restaurants call this area home including Jack McShea’s, Nudy’s Cafe, Iron Hill Brewery, Tired Hands Brewing Company and Fermentaria, El Limon, and Ripplewood Whiskey & Craft.

 Ardmore Music Hall, an independently owned and operated entertainment venue, is located on Lancaster Avenue.